Purchasing in St Barts

 There are no particular restrictions in St Barts on real estate purchase by a non-resident or foreigner, but a French conveyance transaction by its very nature will introduce an Anglophone buyer to a number of people, concepts and organizations, which may be totally unfamiliar.

 Much as in the rest of the world, the process in St Barts is generally initiated by establishing contact with your Sibarth Real Estate agent, to begin the search for property.
-The agent will accompany you throughout the entire process and serve as an advisor and negotiator and will receive his or her commission only upon closing a transaction.
+The agent will accompany you throughout the entire process and serve as an advisor and negotiator.
 Once a property has been selected, the buyer and the seller must come to an agreement as to the sales price.
 To do so, Sibarth Real Estate asks that the buyer make a formal, written offer, known as a Letter of Intent, which must then be approved by the seller and signed by both parties.
 At this time, no currency is exchanged.

 This document provides the green light for the notaire to prepare a Purchase and Sales Agreement, which may or may not be subject to certain condition precedents.
 At the time of the signature of this document, it is customary to deposit 10% of the total sales price.
 This sum will be held in escrow by the notaire and will be deducted from the total sales price at the time of the closing.